I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

 - Gold – Invest at least $40000 in new capital in 2017

-Maxing out my 401k, ROTH IRA and HSA almost gets me and that’s the plan for this year at a minimum.
-I think hitting anything above bronze will be tough but maybe my side-hustle will really take off and I’ll be rolling in extra cash by the end of the year!
+Maxing out my 401k, ROTH IRA and HSA almost gets me there.
+That’s the plan for this year at a minimum.
+I think hitting anything above bronze will be tough.
+Maybe my side-hustle will really take off and I’ll be rolling in extra cash by the end of the year!

 Note that is money exclusive of employer contributions and reinvested dividends.
 This is just pure contributions from my own earnings going into my accounts.
 Also note that I have no portfolio size goals as I can’t control how the market will perform in the next year.
 I could invest $40000 in 2017 and still be below my latest portfolio update total if the market tanks.

 - Bronze – Collect $8000 in dividends

 - Gold – Collect $9000 in dividends